ScottEKendall/JAMF-Pro-Scripts/Microsoft_Platform_SSO/README.md

 ![](./JAMF_ADE_General.png)

-3. In the Configuration Profiles section, make sure that your Platform SSO group is check, so it will get pushed down during new enrollments
+3. In the Configuration Profiles section, make sure that your Platform SSO group is checked, so it will get pushed down during new enrollments

 ![](./JAMF_ADE_ConfigProfiles.png)

 4. Make sure to add the Company Portal app in the Enrollment Packages section

 Microsoft Links: